-Most labs process samples in one to two weeks and provide an analysis and recommendations often as a hard copy, as well as electronically.
+Most labs process samples in one to two weeks and provide an analysis and recommendations often electronically, and sometimes as a hard copy.
 Labs will provide recommendations based on the information you provide related to the type of plants growing in that area.

 Once I receive the report for my soil test, what do I do?

 All of the laboratories listed above will provide recommendations based on the garden setting (lawn, vegetable garden, etc.) or plants being grown in that area.
 Some provide this as part of their analysis, other labs charge extra for the recommendations.
 It is highly recommended that as a homeowner you select a test that provides recommendations for the lawn and garden.